 Action cams have reached the dizzy heights of 4K, but they’re as useful as a stick-mounted potato if they’re pointing in the wrong direction when something amazing happens.

-That’s why GoPro has been busy working on a next-gen cam called the Fusion, which is due out by the end of 2017.
+That’s why GoPro has been busy working on a next-gen cam called the Fusion, which is now out in India for ₹60,000.

 If you thought the Hero5 had an ultra-wide field of view, the Fusion promises 360-degree capture that misses absolutely nothing, wherever you point the thing.